ant1fact/jalapino-api/README.md

 `delete:item`
 `read:order`

-ℹ️ There are two ways to authenticate:
+#### There are two ways to authenticate, you can use either one
-1) Use the provided JWTs directly.
+#### 🔐 1) Use the provided JWTs directly.
 To add them to your environment variables, run the following command:
 ```bash
 source env.sh
 $CUSTOMER_TOKEN
 $RESTAURANT_TOKEN
 ```

+ℹ️ _These tokens have ownership of the preloaded resources in the DB, meaning that any pre-existing data in the DB can only be modified or deleted with these JWTs where the endpoint specifies "Requires ownership of the resource"_

+---

-2) Login with the credentials using the login prompt on the main page.
+#### 🔐 2) Login with the credentials using the login prompt on the main page.
 Upon successful login the user will be redirected to a page that displays the newly generated JWT for the account.

-⚠️ Make sure to generate a new token if the existing one(s) don't work.
-In case of running the tests with pytest, the new token must be updated in config.py
+ℹ️ _Make sure to generate a new token this way if the existing one(s) don't work and update the **$CUSTOMER_TOKEN** and **$RESTAURANT_TOKEN** environment variables accordingly_

 ```
 https://jalapino-api.herokuapp.com
 ```
 <details>
-<p><summary><b>🔐 Reveal Credentials</b></summary></p>
+<summary><h3>🔐 Reveal Credentials</h3></summary>

-##### Test Customer #0 *(JWT as in config.py)*
+##### Test Customer #0 *($CUSTOMER_TOKEN)*
 ```
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6IkJGV2Frc1dVRmlQRmpLd25fakotUSJ9.eyJpc3MiOiJodHRwczovL251bGxmYW1lLmV1LmF1dGgwLmNvbS8iLCJzdWIiOiJhdXRoMHw2MWY4NDkxNmJmMWRmOTAwNzEzN2QzNDciLCJhdWQiOiJqYWxhcGlubyIsImlhdCI6MTY0NDk2MDMzMiwiZXhwIjoxNjQ1MDQ2NzMyLCJhenAiOiJRdFkxVnBYdjhWbUlYUjRxSDVYNUVWYk9kMnoyU042NSIsInNjb3BlIjoiIiwicGVybWlzc2lvbnMiOlsiY3JlYXRlOmN1c3RvbWVyIiwiY3JlYXRlOm9yZGVyIiwiZGVsZXRlOmN1c3RvbWVyIiwicmVhZDpjdXN0b21lciIsInJlYWQ6b3JkZXIiLCJ1cGRhdGU6Y3VzdG9tZXIiXX0.ok225364i_xczyDOlJHoGrkBEqGs9AWHiydv0NYghaDruCbj3gE4tSl90Hj-rtjT3bofnhxaDvCd7w4dI45flJLtGORS51BwLEYeD99MmFE0UyIYZ_gDiihu3NTG-g0zf6EelzKLfQF0zrd21uFaTOkh7eo3z3cLAQBYzqXnZRjiF5iYnhaXRoKn9DaDLbXiFKgyZ0o5Bs1DxL2ZKJcbETQqhxSSmajUsHCAtkP3M0ik1PG0P_L6Hhu_bSp37BDxD-zWZgcm2CG79iy4634PtPC6QBCIcxuj-P4M3I9XVLxgdUS0Nwx1tpHJUM0pTo2Sw2RUWcwzPyuLpJH36kVDHg
 ```